-- Event – use to track engagement with a specific feature you are promoting in your message.
-Select an event from the drop-down list.
+- Event: use to track engagement with a specific feature you are promoting in your message.
+Select an event from the event name list.

-- In-App Purchase (using real currency) – use to track in-app purchases of promotional items featured in your message.
-Select of any item or of a specific item, and if required, select the specific item from the drop-down list.
+- In-App Purchase (using real currency): use to track in-app purchases of promotional items featured in your message.
+Select of any item or of a specific item, and if required, select the specific item from the item name list.

-- Purchase (using virtual currency) – use to track virtual currency purchases of promotional items featured in your message.
-Select of any item or of a specific item, and if required, select the specific item from the drop-down list.
+- Purchase (using virtual currency): use to track virtual currency purchases of promotional items featured in your message.
+Select of any item or of a specific item, and if required, select the specific item from the item list.

 Step 2: If required, select the Secondary Goal for your campaign.
 This might be an event or purchase you want users to make further downstream.
 For example, the primary goal of the message might be to have users purchase virtual currency for your app and then the secondary goal would be to track users spending the virtual currency.

-Step 3: Click Save as Draft: Preview & Test to save your draft message and proceed to the Preview & Test screen of the workflow.
+Step 3: Select Save as Draft: Preview & Test to save your draft message and proceed to the Preview & Test screen of the workflow.